 Supply chain & resource management

-MOM systems include tools for planning, procuring, and receiving raw materials and components, especially as it relates to obtaining, storing, and moving necessary materials/components in a timely manner and of suitable quality to support efficient production, something that is certainly critical in these times of supply chain disruptions.
+MOM systems include tools for planning, procuring production scheduling, and receiving raw materials and components, especially as it relates to obtaining, storing, and moving necessary materials/components in a timely manner and of suitable quality to support efficient production, something that is certainly critical in these times of supply chain disruptions.

 To deal with today’s dynamic business environment ranging from challenges caused by pandemics, shutdowns, geo-political conflicts, and supply chain disruptions, organizations need to be able to be sustainable, operationally resilient, conform to ESG goals, deploy the latest cybersecurity tools, and connect its workforces from any location.